tldr-pages/tldr/pages/common/ifne.md

 # ifne

-> Run a command idepending on the emptyness of `stdin`.
+> Run a command depending on the emptyness of `stdin`.
 > More information: <https://joeyh.name/code/moreutils/>.

 - Run the specified command if and only if `stdin` is not empty: